Repointing: Establishing materials

 Examining the structure before working will also help establish the strength and permeability of the original mortar in order to match the new.
 It helps to establish what the original components of the old mortar are in order to find the best match.
 It is essential that the mortar used for repointing have similar performance characteristics to the original mortar used in a building.
 Such performance characteristics include permeability, compressive strength, and coefficient of thermal expansion.
 The mortar must have greater vapor permeability and softer compressive strength than the original mortar.
 The mortar should also not be stronger (in compressive strength) than the masonry units because it will not have give.
-Rather than the mortar relieving the stress, the masonry units will, which will cause further damage to the masonry unit, such as cracking or spalling.
-This is when the face or outer section of a masonry unit breaks away from the rest of the unit.
-This will be more expensive and strenuous to fix.
+Rather than the mortar relieving the stress, the masonry units will, thus suffering further damage such as cracking or spalling.
+In spallation, the face or outer section of a masonry unit breaks away from the rest of the unit.
+This will require expensive and laborious repairs.
 So for example, if a soft lime-based mortar was originally used, the most appropriate repointing mortar is likely to also contain a large amount of lime.

 An architectural conservator can perform a mortar analysis in order to make recommendations for replacement mortar that is both physically and aesthetically compatible with the building.
 There are two common methods of analyzing mortar.
-The first is called "wet chemical."
-This is when a sample of the mortar is crushed and mixed with a dilute acid.
-The mortar will be broken down, and the type of mortar and sand used will be determined by the color and the texture.
+The first is called "wet chemical" in which a sample of mortar is crushed and mixed with a dilute acid.
+The mortar will be broken down, and the type of mortar and sand used will be determined by color and texture.
 Another form of "wet chemical" analysis is the same process but the carbon dioxide gas that is given off by the digestion will be collected and the type of mortar will be determined by its volume.
 The amounts of each component will also be determined.
 The second method to analyzing mortar is "instrumental."
-There are several different forms of "instrumental" analysis; however, the most commonly used is thin-section microscopy.
-This is when thin slices of mortar are examined by a transmitted light microscope.
+There are several different forms of "instrumental" analysis; however, the most commonly used is thin section microscopy in which thin slices of mortar are examined by a transmitted light microscope.
 This process can provide more information than "wet-chemical" examination.
-Other examples of "instrumental analysis are scanning electron microscopy, X-ray diffraction, and atomic absorption spectroscopy.
+Other examples of instrumental analysis are scanning electron microscopy, X-ray diffraction, and atomic absorption spectroscopy.
 Analysis is not solely based on lab work, however.
 There are important performances of mortar that can not be determined in a lab: original water content, rate of curing, weather conditions during original construction, method of mixing and placing the mortar, and cleanliness of sand.